 Access to social care

-Asylum seekers and refugees may need extra care or support, practical or emotional – to enable them lead active life and do the things they need to do every day -those things that we take for granted.
+Asylum seekers and refugees may need extra care or support, practical or emotional, to enable them to lead an active life.
 Some of the many reasons why asylum seekers and refugees may need support are:

 - Health issues